HTTPArchive/almanac.httparchive.org/src/content/en/2025/seo.md

 As AI search reshapes how content is discovered, the web's fundamentals matter more than ever, and reassuringly, the data suggests those foundations are holding firm.

-Crawlability and indexability are strong; most sites serve valid `robots.txt` files and `canonical` tags, and markup hygiene is improving year on year. `robots.txt` itself is evolving, moving from a gatekeeper of access to a statement of intent about content use, with AI crawlers like `gptbot` and `claudebot` now explicitly named in millions of files. `meta` robots adoption remains solid, and canonical signals are stable, giving search systems–human or machine–core foundations to work with.
+Crawlability and indexability are strong; most sites serve valid `robots.txt` files and `canonical` tags, and markup hygiene is improving year on year. `robots.txt` itself is evolving, moving from a gatekeeper of access to a statement of intent about content use, with AI crawlers like GPTBot and Claudebot now explicitly named in millions of files. `meta` robots adoption remains solid, and canonical signals are stable, giving search systems–human or machine–core foundations to work with.

 Beyond these access signals, the web's middle layers—page experience, performance, and on-page structure—show encouraging stability.
 HTTPS adoption now exceeds 91%, Core Web Vitals have plateaued at historically high levels, and on-page metadata such as titles, descriptions, and headings are increasingly optimized for both search and AI-driven indexing.
 Structured data adoption has reached 50%, with most implementations embedded directly in HTML.
 All to ensure a faster, cleaner interpretation by crawlers and models alike.